rafaeltiribas/braketester-smart-contract/README.md

 We adopt [Hyperledger Fabric 2.2 LTS](https://hyperledger-fabric.readthedocs.io/en/release-2.2/) as our blockchain platform.
 We configure a globally distributed blockchain network that supports the execution of Golang chaincodes.

-We describe in the next sections the main aspects related to the Project NESA blockchain network customizing, how to instantiate the network, how to deploy a chaincode, and how to use a simple Python client to invoke it.

 ## The customized blockchain network
-The main files for each organization are:

-**configtx.yaml** basic network profile of Project NESA blockchain network.
-**crypto-config-nmi.yaml** (Membership Service Provider) configuration.
-We generate all the digital certificates from it.
-**peer-inmetro.yaml** contains the docker containers configuration for the Inmetro, Nesa and Orderer peers.
-It extends the file [docker-compose-base.yaml](base/docker-compose-base.yaml), which in turn extends [peer-base.yaml](base/peer-base.yaml), which together constitutes a template of standard configuration items.

 If you are not used to the Hyperledger Fabric, we strongly recommend this [tutorial](https://hyperledger-fabric.readthedocs.io/en/release-2.2/test_network.html).
 It teaches in detail how to create a test Fabric network.

-You can load and use the Project NESA network by executing the steps in the following subsections.
-You must execute all the commands into the repository base folder.

 ### 1. Prepare the host machine.